 Environmental Management System (EMS) will be established and implemented by the proponent and their Contractors.
-This subchapter establishes the framework for the compilationofaprojectEMS.Theapplicablemanagerwillmaintainapaperbasedand/orelectr onic system of all environmental management documentation.
+This subchapter establishes the framework for the compilation of a project EMS.
+The safety, health and environment manager will maintain a paper based and/or electronic system of all environmental management documentation.
 These will be divided into policy and performance standards &Enviro legal documentation.